godobject/user-choices-pathname/README.md

 * Written purely in Ruby.
 * Documented with YARD.
+* Automatically testable through RSpec.
-* Intended to be used with Ruby 1.8.7 or higher.
+* Intended to be used with Ruby 1.9.3 or higher.
 * Cryptographically signed gem and git tags.

 Synopsis